kwmlodozeniec/kwmlodozeniec/README.md

 ### Hi there 👋

 - 🌱 I’m currently using mostly Python 🐍, and Go 🐹 with NextJS for side projects.
+- 🏫 I'm learning Rust 🦀 as part of my job in Quantum Computing
 - 💬 Ask me about Python 🐍, CI/CD, and IoT 📶
 - 📫 How to reach me: if you want to contact me you will figure it out 😉